-My quest to reach the highest peaks in the world have striking similarities to the strategies, risk analysis, leadership and communication-skills required for companies to overcome everyday challenges.
-It takes meticulous planning, an open and non-judgmental communication-climate and an effective team to endure months of hardship on some of the toughest mountains in the world.
+My quest to reach the highest peaks in the world is similar to the strategies, risk analysis, leadership, and communication skills required for companies to overcome everyday challenges.
+It takes meticulous planning, an open and non-judgmental communication climate, and an effective team to endure months of hardship on some of the toughest mountains in the world.
 The team is never stronger than its weakest link.

 Many people ask me if I have a death wish.
-What I rarely hear is: where do you get your energy and patience from?
-According to me the key to success lays in the statement "the result reflects the way you think."
+I rarely hear: where do you get your energy and patience from?
+The key to success lies in the statement, "the result reflects the way you think."

-As a child I had immense fear of heights and was haunted by the fear of death.
+As a child, I had an immense fear of heights and was haunted by the fear of death.
 A paradigm shift enabled me to climb the highest mountains in the world.
-I believe, its not about where you are, but where you are going that will change your results.
-I encourage taking a proactive role instead of adapting the jargon "it’s never to late to give up".
-Remember that if your thoughts, speech and behaviours are not aligned with your goal then you will miss your target.
+I believe it's not about where you are but where you are going that will change your results.
+I encourage taking a proactive role instead of adapting the jargon "it’s never too late to give up."
+Remember that you will miss your target if your thoughts, speech, and behaviors are not aligned with your goal.

 - Leadership on life & death – at the death zone above 8,000 m you have to walk the talk

 - Decision making in extreme environments – orientation, judgment, decision, order

 - Crisis management – workshop in handling crises and how to solve them

 - Winning culture – implementing elite athletes winning spirit in your company

 - Climbed seven of the world's highest mountain incl.
 Mount Everest, 7 Summits (the highest mountain on every continent) at Guinness World Record and the first Swede to do so.